Have you ever had a Whole of Life policy with Hendersons?

 - I was not advised by Hendersons that my Life Cover premiums could fluctuate.

-- I was informed by Hendersons that my Life Cover would pay the full amount on first death.
+- I was told by Hendersons that my Life Cover would pay the full amount on first death.

 - Hendersons made me feel pressured into taking out the whole of life policy.